2025: Disposable Vape Ban in Scotland, UK, Wales, and Northern Ireland

 To avoid legal and financial risks, businesses must act now to phase out disposable vape products:

-4. Implement a recycling program for used vape products.
+Set up a recycling or take-back scheme for used vape devices.

 Retailers should consult Trading Standards or MHRA for guidance if unsure about compliance.